 The personal property appraisers are responsible for developing fair and uniform market values for business personal property located within the district.
 There are four different personal property types appraised by the personal property appraisers: Business Personal Property accounts; Leased Assets; Vehicles; and Multi-Location Assets.
-These accounts are coded property type "L" in the district's CAMA system.
-There were approximately 8,717 business personal property accounts located in Midland County in tax year 2019.
+These accounts are system coded property type "P" in the district's CAMA system.
+There were approximately 9,316 state coded "L1" business personal property accounts located in Midland County in tax year 2020.
 The district reviews the value of business personal property on an annual basis.